 A causeway connects Omaha Beach to Point Wells and Whangateau creating a holiday corridor for visitors.
 Adjacent to Omaha Beach is Tawharanui Regional Park and its well known Anchor Bay.
 Whangateau Harbour has a well known holiday park and waterways where kayaking, SUP and water skis are popular water sports.

 Omaha Beach and Whangateau Harbour are small beach communities approximately 74 km north of Auckland city.
-Ohama Beach is on a sandspit that adjoins Tawharanui Peninsula and separated from Whangateau Harbour by Ohama Bay.
+Omaha Beach is on a sandspit that adjoins Tawharanui Peninsula and separated from Whangateau Harbour by Omaha Bay.

 - Enjoy walking the sand spit reserve at the northern end of Omaha beach is home to shorebirds and is an important nesting area for the endangered New Zealand dotterels and variable oystercatchers.
 High tide provides rich feeding grounds on the mudflats of the Whangateau harbour.
 The Omaha Shorebird Protection Trust is a group of dedicated volunteers ensuring the well being of the spit reserve and is its voice in the community.